-On the new generation of GPUs, the memory size is much larger than earlier generations.
+The new generation of GPUs has much larger memory sizes than earlier generations.
 For example, an NVIDIA GH200 (2024) Grace Hopper GPU has nearly 100 GB memory whereas an NVIDIA Tesla M2090 (2011) GPU had only 6 GB memory.
-As such, many applications were ported to run entirely on GPU and there is a demand for the algebraic solvers to run entirely on the GPUs.
-The recent work of Caracal SpLU algorithm~\cite{Caracal2025} epitomizes the "GPU-resident" paradigm.
-Two main techniques developed by Ren et al. greatly enhanced the single GPU utilization: 1) a fine-gained static scheduling algorithm that utilize multiple GPU streams to perform TRSM and GEMM on multiple sub-blocks simultaneously, and 2) a memory caching algorithm and clever use of GPU memory pool to enhance data reuse and reduce the frequency of calling cudaMalloc/cudaFee that may cause GPU memory fragmentation.
-On a single NVIDIA A100 GPU, Caracal achieved up to 21\% of the A100’s theoretical peak performance, 7$\times$ speedup over SuperLU\_DIST, 94$\times$ speedup over PanguLU, 16$\times$ speedup over PasTiX.
+As such, many applications were ported to run entirely on GPUs and there is a demand for the algebraic solvers to run entirely on the GPUs.
+The recent work of the Caracal SpLU algorithm~\cite{Caracal2025} epitomizes the ``GPU-resident" paradigm.
+Two main techniques developed by Ren et al. greatly enhanced the performance of single GPU implementations: 1) a fine-grained static scheduling algorithm that utilizes multiple GPU streams to perform TRSM and GEMM on multiple sub-blocks simultaneously, and 2) a memory caching algorithm and clever use of the GPU memory pool to enhance data reuse and reduce the frequency of calling cudaMalloc/cudaFee that may cause GPU memory fragmentation.
+On a single NVIDIA A100 GPU, Caracal achieved up to 21\% of the A100’s theoretical peak performance, 7$\times$ speedup over SuperLU\_DIST, 94$\times$ speedup over PanguLU, and 16$\times$ speedup over PasTiX.
 Even though the Caracal approach eliminates the need for CPU-GPU data transfers during the LU factorization, the inter-GPU communication is still initiated on the CPU.
 That is, CPUs are not entirely out of the picture.
 From their limited scaling study using only 4 GPUs, their multi-GPU results are not superior to the other methods.
-Further improvement is needed for efficient use of large number of GPUs.
+Further improvement is needed for efficient use of large numbers of GPUs.